Jan 14 • 2 min read

 Its extreme chemical resistance made it the perfect protective lining for valves, pipes, seals, and gaskets.
 Teflon became a behind-the-scenes hero of one of the most significant scientific undertakings in history.

-Suddenly, this “magic polymer” was free to enter the commercial world.
+Suddenly, teflon was free to enter the commercial world.

 But there was one challenge:

-How do you scale a slippery, heat-resistant, chemically inert material into a mass-market product?
+How do you scale a slippery, heat-resistant, chemically inert material into an industrial product?

 cookware